 Hazel tells me that at one point up to eight through-passenger trains arrived daily in Camrose from Calgary – along with freight trains.

-Skiing in Camrose on well-marked trails
+Cross country skiing in Camrose on well-marked trails

-You’ll find signage at any major trail intersection; often the choice lies between taking the easy, valley route or climbing one of the hills.
+You’ll find signage at any major trail intersection.
+Often the choice lies between taking the easy valley route or climbing one of the hills.
 I opted to climb hills wherever I could and was surprised at the steepness of many of them and how tiring it actually was if you climbed them all.

 Located at the end of the southern trails is a Biathalon range.
 The bang of a gun could be heard in the area though I don’t know if it’s actually used for races anymore.

-The Annual Ole Uffda Loopet
+The Annual Ole Uffda Loopet in Camrose

 When Ole isn’t living in the Viking Shop at the Visitor Centre, Ole shows up in parades and likes to start races.

-What to see in Camrose
+What to do after cross country skiing in Camrose

 The old part of Camrose is very pretty.
 Lined with tidy houses, large trees and a downtown area of several blocks with loads of independent businesses, it’s a great place to check out after skiing – unless it’s a Sunday and then it’s more like a ghost town.